adamsmd/BibScrape/README.md

 ### Per User Initialization

-Every user that uses BibScrape, must run the following to creates the default names and nouns files.
+Every user that uses BibScrape, must run the following to create the default names and nouns files.

     bibscrape --init